T

 # K2R4 Anti-Nuclear Campaign

-The K2R4 anti nuclear campaign is in Ukraine, where two half-ready nuclear reactors at the Khmelnytski and Rivne nuclear power plants were finished and got online in the summer of 2004.
+The K2R4 anti nuclear campaign is in Ukraine, where two half-ready nuclear reactors at the Khmelnytski and the Rivne nuclear power plants were finished and got online in the summer of 2004.

 IN